sttp-book/sttp-book/chapters/getting-started/why-software-testing.md

 If `n` is smaller than the smallest number we have seen so far, we replace the smallest number by `n`.
 The same idea applies to the largest number: if `n` is bigger than the largest number, we just replace it by `n`.

-A common flaw in developers (which we will try as much as possible to convince you  _not to do_) is that they implement the program based on the requirements, and then perform "small checks" to make sure the program works as expected.
+A common technique developers use (which we will try as much as possible to convince you  _not to do_) is that they implement the program based on the requirements, and then perform "small checks" to make sure the program works as expected.
 (Note that these "small checks" are what we will fight against; developers should perform rigorous and systematic testing to make sure their program works!)

 For the sake of the argument, let us do a "small check" on the program we just wrote.
 A simple way of doing it would be to come up with a "main" method that exercises the program a few times.
 Suppose that the developer then tried their implementation with 4, 25, 7, and 9 as inputs.